Second Year Spanish - First Term

 Created: September 1, 2012

 Satisfies General Education requirement: Yes

 Grading options: A-F (default), P-NP, audit

 Continues the work of first year Spanish, reviewing, expanding, and perfecting pronunciation, structure, and vocabulary for the purpose of active communication.
 Includes practice in reading and writing.
-Recommended: Completion of first year Spanish at college level or instructor permission.
-Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
+Prerequisites: SPA 103 or instructor permission.
 Audit available.

 - Handle a limited number of uncomplicated communicative tasks in straightforward social situations.

 - Communicate using significant repetition, rephrasing, and circumlocution with native speakers accustomed to dealing with non-native speakers.

 - Write using paragraph-length connected discourse to narrate and describe in present, past and future time frames with limited accuracy.

 - Recognize and interpret cultural behaviors and attitudes within the Spanish-speaking world in relation to one’s own cultural perspective.